Channel Shortening by Large Multiantenna Precoding in OFDM: Introduction

-A key ingredient to boost the data rate of new generation networks is to equip base station (BS) with large antenna arrays.
-Indeed, precoding gain scales up with the number of antennas unlike several possible impairments, such as multi-user interference and channel estimation error, which in turn relatively vanish~\cite{Marzetta}.
-Using the same observation, it was shown in~\cite{pitarokoilis2012optimality} that single-carrier transmission becomes optimal when combine with time-reversal (TR) filtering with infinite number of antennas.
-This method could as well be applied to OFDM but then would not exploit one of the main feature for which OFDM has been designed and praised for: equalization and precoding by multiplications in the frequency-domain rather than by time-convolution.
-So far, it has been rather unclear in the literature if large-antenna systems could remove ICI/ISI with a conventional multi-antenna OFDM air-interface, i.e. where precoding is applied only at the subcarrier-level.
+A key ingredient to boost the data rate of new generation networks is to equip base stations (BSs) with large antenna arrays.
+Indeed, precoding gain scales up with the number of antennas unlike several possible impairments, such as multi-user interference and channel estimation error, which in turn relatively vanish~\cite{MarzettaConf,Marzetta}.
+Using the same observation, it was shown in~\cite{pitarokoilis2012optimality} that single-carrier transmission becomes optimal when combined with time-reversal (TR) filtering and an infinite number of antennas.
+This method could as well be applied to OFDM but then would not exploit one of the main features for which OFDM has been designed and praised for: namely, equalization and precoding by multiplications in the frequency-domain rather than by time-convolution.
+So far, it has been rather unclear in the literature if large-antenna systems could remove ICI/ISI with a typical multi-antenna OFDM system implementation, i.e. where precoders are applied individually on each subcarrier.
 Still, one can remark that there have been some intuitive clues supporting this.
-First, a reasoning sometimes encounters in engineering circle is: because of channel hardening as in~\cite{Marzetta}, the effective precoded channels tend to the same constant for all subcarriers i.e. the overall frequency-selectivity is vanishing, and by reciprocity one can deduce that channel time-dispersion is disappearing.
-However, the model in~\cite{Marzetta} already implicitly assume a CP longer than the delay spread, and one thus cannot properly draw a conclusion on a potential CP reduction from this observation.
+First, a reasoning sometimes encountered in engineering circle is: ``because the effective precoded channels of all subcarriers are asymptotically tending to the same constant as shown in~\cite{Marzetta}, the overall frequency-selectivity is vanishing and thus by reciprocity one can deduce that the channel time-dispersion caused by multi-path propagation is disappearing.''
+However, this is only partially-correct as the model in~\cite{Marzetta} already implicitly assumes a longer CP than the delay spread, and one thus cannot properly draw a conclusion on a potential CP reduction from this observation.
 In passing, we will formalize and clarify in Lemma 1 of this paper the exact asymptotic time-dispersion of such effective channel.
-Secondly, it is also intuitively understood that large multi-antenna precoding can produce asymptotically narrow beam, and when applying directional beamforming to, e.g., a dominant line-of-sight channel, the transmission should somewhat reduce to a single-tap channel.
+Secondly, it is also intuitively understood that large multi-antenna precoding can produce asymptotically narrow beams, and when applying directional beamforming to, e.g., a dominant line-of-sight channel, the transmission should somewhat reduce to a single-tap channel.